alex1yaremchuk/first-pull-request/README.md

 Please refer to [step-by-step instruction](CONTRIBUTING.md) if you need it.

+When claiming the issue you can **optionally** ask for
+- **Additional change request**
+  I'll return you the pull request asking to add comments.
+  You'll then add a new commit and resolve the comment.
+- **Merge conflict**
+  I'll check a conflicting change in before your pull request.
+  You'll have to pull the latest changes from the upstream repo (this one) and then add a resulting merge commit to your pull request.
+  For detailed commands refer to last section in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.